timperrett/kubernetes-fleet-tutorial/README.md

 9c1aa398...
 192.168.12.10   role=etcd
 ```

-## Configure Rudder
+## Configure flannel

-Rudder is used to setup and manage an overlay network, which will allow containers on different Kubernetes hosts to communicate.
-Rudder reads it's runtime configuration from etcd, and requires a network block to be allocated for use by Kubernetes.
-Add the Rudder configuration using etcdctl:
+flannel is used to setup and manage an overlay network, which will allow containers on different Kubernetes hosts to communicate. flannel reads it's runtime configuration from etcd, and requires a network block to be allocated for use by Kubernetes.
+Add the flannel configuration using etcdctl:

 ```
 $ etcdctl mk /coreos.com/network/config '{"Network":"10.0.0.0/16"}'